2devs-team/reactter/README.md

 ### Singleton

-Singleton is a ways  to manage a instance, which registers a builder function and creates the instance only once.
+Singleton is a ways to manage an instance, which registers a builder function and creates the instance only once.

 The singleton mode preserves the instance and its states, even if the dependency tree stops using it.